Centre for Ethno -Veterinary Practice & Alternative Medicine

 Establishment of Post -Graduate Institute in Veterinary Education and Research at Jaipur (PGI-VER)

 The Institute has been established with the mandate to generate highly qualified human resource in the field of veterinary and animal science facing the extreme dearth of qualified manpower all across the country.
 This centre will act as the national referral centre for veterinary type cultures, disease diagnosis, biological, immunodiagnostics, impart continuing education to field veterinarians, take up advance research as well as to develop and refine technologies in all areas of veterinary and animal science.
 The post graduation (M.V.Sc.) programme has been started at the institute to develop human resource in veterinary and animal science disciplines with the skills and knowledge necessary to meet the challenges of the new millennium.

 The Centre is working with its mandate to carry research and design technologies as well as

 machinery for value addition of livestock products and to improve animal husbandry operation status.
 The centre is mainly engaged to design new machines and technologies according to the need and requirement of farmers to improve the efficiency of animal husbandry practices for which centre is entrusted to undertake basic and applied research in the area of livestock sector covering production, processing, economics and management.

 Centre for Conservation of Animal Biodiversity

-The Centre is working with mandate to document, conserve and propagate animal biodiversity, in the State of Rajasthan considered being rich in animal biodiversity.
-State of Rajasthan in enriched by best animal biodiversity of the country but it is under threat so much so that some of the precious indigenous breeds are endangered.
+The Centre is working with the mandate to document, conserve and propagate animal biodiversity, in the State of Rajasthan considered being rich in animal biodiversity.
+The state of Rajasthan in enriched by the animal biodiversity of the country but it is under threat so much so that some of the precious indigenous breeds are endangered.
 The Government is trying to conserve this, that is why University has planned to start this centre.
 The centre aspires to become a focal point for conservation and environmental activities throughout the State.